 “Consumerism is fun, I get it.
 It feels good to get the latest gadget or shoes, but you don’t need much to be happy.
 I rarely buy things, not even second-hand, take hand-me-downs from friends, so I keep wearing the same thing (laughs).
 I want to be a minimalist so I gave away a lot of clothes, ‘cos I don’t want them to be sitting in my wardrobe and left unworn.
 I’d rather they go to someone who appreciates them or will wear them.”

 If you must shop, buy less to save more

-Instead of regular supermarkets, shop at zero-waste stores like which advocate going packaging free and reducing consumption.
+Instead of regular supermarkets, shop at zero-waste stores which advocate going packaging free and reducing consumption.
 You can find everything from shampoo and detergent, to provisions and fruits, and most are sold by weight.
 “If I want to buy green bean soup, instead of buying one big pack at the supermarket, which I might end up throwing when it expires, I will bring my own container to refilleries and only buy what I need.
 It may cost more [per gram], but there is less food wastage and no packaging.”